knghiem03/particle-branch/pages/resume.md

 <b>Target EEP Intern</b>
 <div style="float:right">Jan 2022 - Apr 2022</div>
 </div>
-- Created a personal portfolio by extending the Type on Strap Jekyll theme and Particles theme.
+- Created a personal portfolio by extending the Jekyll the Type on Strap theme and the Particle theme.
-- Extended the World Encouter Website to include an ecommerce page, shopping cart and payment gateway.
+- Extended the World Encouter Website hosted on LeadPages.
+Integrate Shopify ecommerce function and Kindful payment gateway with WE website.

 <div>
 <b>Hackbright Academy Student</b> (Target-sponsored cohort)